SWEDISH MEATBALLS & MUSHROOM GRAVY

 5. Then, using lightly oiled hands, measure out 25g pieces of the mixture and shape into a round meatball.
 Repeat the process until all the mixture is used up.

 1. Place a medium pan over a medium heat with a splash of olive oil.
 Add the diced shallots to the pan and cook for 2-3 minutes until the onions are just starting to colour.

 2. Add the diced dried mushrooms, we used a wild mushroom mix, and cook for a further 2 minutes before adding the butter to the pan.
 Add the flour to the pan and cook-off for a few minutes before slowly adding the chicken stock to the pan, whisking as you go to ensure there aren’t lumps of flour.

 3. Continue to add the stock to the pan until entirely incorporated and then allow the gravy to cook and slowly thicken whilst you cook the meatballs, stirring occasionally.

 COOKING THE SWEDISH MEATBALLS

 1. Place a large Frying Pan over a medium heat with a splash of olive oil.
 Then, add the meatballs and cook for 2 minutes until they are just starting to colour before turning over and cooking for a further 2 minutes and then turning over again, repeating the process until the meatballs have a decent colour all over.

 TIP – If necessary you may need to do this in batches and then finish all the meatballs at the same time.

 2. Reduce the heat to the frying pan and add the mushroom Gravy to the pan and reduce the heat slightly.
-Cook the meatballs in the gravy for a further 5 minutes or until fully cooked through, shaking the pan and allowing the meatballs to roll every now and then.
+To finish, cook the meatballs in the gravy for a further 5 minutes or until fully cooked through, shaking the pan and allowing the meatballs to roll every now and then.

-3. Serve the meatballs with a dusting of chopped dill and a spoonful of sweet Lingonberry Jam.
+3. Finally, serve your Swedish Meatballs with a dusting of chopped dill and a spoonful of sweet Lingonberry Jam.